Natak-Mesh/Nucleus_V1/reticulum_mesh/tak_transmission/reticulum_module/new_implementation/README.md

 ## How It Works

 1. The system monitors `node_modes.json` to identify peers that are in non-WiFi mode.
-2. It establishes links to these peers and maintains them.
-3. When files appear in the pending directory, they are processed and sent to all non-WiFi peers.
+2. When files appear in the pending directory, they are processed and sent directly to peers.
-4. Packets are tracked, and if delivery proof isn't received, they are automatically retried.
+3. Each packet transmission includes:
+   - Automatic delivery confirmation
+   - Retry mechanism for failed deliveries
+   - Buffer management for potential retries
-5. Incoming packets are saved to files in the incoming directory.
+4. Incoming packets are saved to files in the incoming directory.

 ## Running the Handler